joedolson/wp-to-twitter/src/readme.txt

 = Premium Features =

-[Upgrade to WP Tweets Pro](https://www.joedolson.com/wp-tweets-pro/) for extra features, including:
+WP Tweets Pro is no longer available for sale.

 * Authors can set up their own Twitter accounts in their profiles
 * Time delayed Tweeting